-The similarly named Easter cactus and Thanksgiving cactus is one of the three holiday cacti.
+The similarly named Easter cactus and Thanksgiving cactus are one of the three-holiday cacti.

 Of course, the three plants look very similar, and often the even, rounded teeth, drooping blooms, and pink pollen are the only proof you have an actual Christmas cactus.

 But you might be surprised to hear that this cactus can be grown outdoors, where the blooms can brighten up an otherwise dormant winter garden.

 How Do You Care for Christmas Cactus Outdoors?